rpkgarcia/F21_STAT107/docs/index.md

 # Welcome {-}

 Welcome to STAT 107!
-Here is stuff that can be written.
+Here is stufff that can be written.